brimdata/zed/docs/data-model/zjson.md

 #### Array Type

-A Zed array type is defined by a JSON object having the form
+An array type is defined by a JSON object having the form
 ```
 {
   id: <number>,